sknief/digitalyeast/README.md

-# Digital Yeast : A Digital Model Organism for SLiM 3
+# Digital Yeast : An evolutionary systems biology model for SLiM 3

  - - - -